DNRC/FCG-User-Documentation/docs/index.md

    information about your pending request.

 Once you have submitted a request, one of the application administrators will either approve or deny your request.
+You will recieve an email if the request is approved.

+## Email notifications

+Email notifications are sent out for important application events like user role changes.
+If you don't want to recieve these emails, you can disable them by going to user setting section of the [user profile page](/user-profile) and choose which types of emails you want to recieve.